jhumelsine/jhumelsine.github.io/_posts/2023-10-09-dependency-injection-design-pattern.md

 I was violating the [Dependency Inversion Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) (DIP), even though I had not heard of it before.

-When code instantiates an object directly via `new()`, it is tighly coupled to that class.
+When code instantiates an object directly via `new()`, it is tightly coupled to that class.
 If the coupled class does the same, then it's tightly coupled to its dependencies.
-This tight coupling can daisychain through the system to the point that the entire system is tightly coupled from top to bottom.
+This tight coupling can daisy chain through the system to the point that the entire system is tightly coupled from top to bottom.
 You can see how the arrows show dependency from left to right:

 <img src="https://upload.wikimedia.org/wikipedia/commons/4/42/Traditional_Layers_Pattern.png" alt="Tight Coupling" width = "65%" align="center" style="padding-right: 20px;">

 [Programming to an interface, not an implementation](https://jhumelsine.github.io/2023/09/06/design-pattern-principles.html#program-to-an-interface-not-an-implementation) helps break that dependency.
 Placing an interface between classes acts as a buffer that inverts the dependency.
-Notice that the interface implementation points up to the implemenation.
+Notice that the interface implementation points up to the Implementation.
 It flips the dependency flow as seen above.
 It inverts the dependency.

 The classes only depend upon interfaces.
 They don't depend upon each other.
 They don't even know about each other.

 <img src="https://upload.wikimedia.org/wikipedia/commons/8/8d/DIPLayersPattern.png" alt="Dependency Inversion Principle" width = "65%" align="center" style="padding-right: 20px;">

 But this only part of the story.
-We inverted the depencencies in our project, mostly.
+We inverted the dependencies in our project, mostly.
 I inverted the dependencies in my code, mostly.
 Yet the code was still coupled.
 Notice above that there are two potential paths from `ClientApplication` to `MyClass`.

 <img src="/assets/DependencyInjectionSetUp.png" alt="Dependency Injection Set Up" width = "75%" align="center" style="padding-right: 20px;">